The Infinity Laplacian eigenvalue problem: reformulation and a numerical scheme: Experimental results

 \subsubsection{Infinity ground state and infinity harmonic on the square}

-In this experiment we investigate the long-standing conjecture that the infinity harmonic function on the punctured square is a ground state (cf.~e.g~\cite{juutinen1999infinity}).
+In this experiment we numerically investigate the long-standing conjecture that the infinity harmonic function on the punctured square, i.e., the square without its center point, is a ground state (cf.~e.g~\cite{juutinen1999infinity}).
 Note that the analogue of this statement is known to be true on stadium-like domains~\cite{yu2007some} (like for instance the ball) but is false in general~\cite{lindgren2012infty}.
+In fact, only recently the conjecture was proved false by constructing the explicit unique solution of the infinity Laplace equation on the punctured square which does not solve the ground state problem \cite{brustad2022solution,brustad2023infinity}.

-In \cref{fig:comparison_ef_harm} we show the infinity ground state on the square, computed with our method, and the infinity harmonic function on the punctured square.
-Note that we compute the latter by simply solving the scheme $F_2[u]=0$ together with appropriate boundary conditions, where $F_2$ is given by~\cref{eq:def_scheme_F2}.
-The two functions differ by an $L^\infty$-error of order $10^{-3}$ which numerically confirms the conjecture that ground state and infinity harmonic coincide on the square.
+In \cref{fig:comparison_ef_harm} we show the infinity ground state on the square, computed with our method, the infinity harmonic function on the punctured square, and their pointwise difference.
+Note that we compute the infinity harmonic function by simply solving the scheme $\hat F_2[u]=0$ together with appropriate boundary conditions, where $\hat F_2$ is given by~\labelcref{eq:def_scheme_F2}.
+We compute both solutions with high accuracy such that they solve their respective equations up to an $L^\infty$-error of at most $10^{-9}$.
+Although not visible from the solutions themselves, their difference, plotted on the right, exhibits an $L^\infty$-norm of order $10^{-3}$ which confirms that ground state and infinity harmonic do not coincide.\footnote{In an earlier version of this manuscript we wrote the opposite conclusion which we assertively revise.} Furthermore, as predicted by theory \cite{juutinen1999infinity}, the ground state is pointwise larger or equal than the infinity harmonic function which is reflected by the difference being non-negative.